RhonnieAl/Store-api/README.md

 `page` - Select the page number you wish to view

-`numericFilters` - Search and Filter catalogue by "Price" and "Rating"
+`numericFilters` - Search and Filter catalogue by "price" and "rating"

 ### Error Handling